Why did you create Deconstructing Ultrasound Physics?

 As a provider who practices Point-of-Care Ultrasound,

-I am assuming the responsibility of both sonographer and sonologist.
+you're assuming the responsibility of both sonographer and sonologist.

 To paraphrase a quote from Medical Physicist, Crispian P Oates: In the last several years, ultrasound has transformed into the only imaging modality in that anyone, given a probe and some gel, can produce an image.
 That is both its utility and its danger.
 The danger is not from a factor like ionizing radiation, but in not producing optimum images and interpreting them correctly.

-Personally, I want my knowledge of ultrasound to be unimpeachable.
+Again, I want my knowledge of ultrasound to be unimpeachable.